NithyareddyB/Expense-tracker/README.md

 streamlit run dashboard.py
 ```
 This will open the expense dashboard in your web browser.
 If no expenses are added using the CLI, the dashboard will show a warning because there is nothing to display.

+### 📝Note on Data
+* This repository includes a sample expenses.csv file with dummy data.
+* When you run the CLI (expense_tracker.py), it will append your own data to this file.
+* You can edit or delete the file to start fresh.
+* All your changes are local